©2009 Nick Anthony Fiorenza, All Rights Reserved

 The last quadrant is about integration, transformation and preparation for a new birth in consciousness.

-Integrating the above perspective with the whole sign house (Vedic) system can bring an entirely new perspective to your life experience, one that may be far more fitting to your true nature.
+Integrating the above perspective with the "whole sign houses" can bring an entirely new perspective to your life experience, one that may be far more fitting to your true nature.
 Whole sign houses are simply defined by the ASC's sidereal sign.
 For example, if you ASC is in Sidereal Capricorn, then your (conventional) first house is the entire sign of Capricorn, etc. In this approach you may notice that your MC-IC axis can reside in different houses altogether, revealing significant insights about the nature and area of life expression these points exemplify.
+You will also find that the placement of your planets also make much more sense and articulate your actual life experience.

 To learn more about the spherical astronomy creating the angles of your astrology chart, visit: